- ABOUT LIFELINE

 In Oct, 1995 he went to join American Medical Response and served in the Operations center as a Dispatcher.
 Then in October, 1996, Jon returned to Armstrong and served as the Director of Operations.

 In May, 2006, Jon joined and became one of the founders of LifeLine Ambulance Service.
-He has served in many senior management positions since its inception and currently serves as LifeLine’s Senior Vice President of Operations.
+He has served in many senior management positions since its inception and currently serves as LifeLine’s Chief Operating Officer.
 He is responsible for the day to day operations of the company.

 Jon is also a certified Instructor for the APCO (Association of Public Safety Communications Officials) Emergency Medical Dispatch Program.

 Thomas joined LifeLine in June, 2016.
 Tom brings over 20 years’ experience in driving strategic HR initiatives across a variety of businesses from start-up entities to global publicly traded firms.